What is Invisible ME?

 In response to the expressions of distress from patient organisations and on social media both here and in the US, NICE is reviewing the current guidelines for treatment to fit in with current, international biomedical research and patient experience.
 The slow but growing awareness of ME/CFS has already led to a debate at Westminster.
 This was attended by North Cornwall MP Scott Mann and Plymouth Devonport MP Luke Pollard, who both spoke at the debate after receiving correspondence from several constituents.
 We need to capitalise on this new growth of interest.

-In line with this major development, we are therefore setting up the Association, Invisible ME, to promote wider understanding and awareness of ME in this region of the UK and to explore ways in which sufferers and their carers, frequently isolated and disbelieved, can be supported.
+In line with this major development, we are therefore setting up Invisible ME, to promote wider understanding and awareness of ME in this region of the UK and to explore ways in which sufferers and their carers, frequently isolated and disbelieved, can be supported.

 Who are we?